megan-el/megan-el/README.md

 -->
 Hi!
 My name is **Megan Lynch**.
 I'm a student from the Queensland University of Technology studying a degree in Computer Science. 🏫

-I'm very interested in ux/ui design and full-stack web development👩‍💻!
+I'm very interested in ux/ui design and front-end web development👩‍💻!
 I'm also quite skilled at technical writing📝, and am excited to explore mobile development in the near future📱.
 Currently learning Flask, React.js, Figma, SCSS, and the importance of accessibility.

 I'm passionate about creating technologies that support community goals and make a difference!